 To keep the body up and running, eating cereal with milk is one the quickest meal one can consider after working out.

 Most importantly, listening to your body and understanding its requirements for fitness is the key to staying healthy.
-Try and avoid deep fried food items and hydrate yourself with water all day long.
+Try to avoid deep-fried food items and hydrate yourself with water all day long.

 Kerksick, C. M., Arent, S., Schoenfeld, B. J., Stout, J. R., Campbell, B., Wilborn, C. D., Taylor, L., Kalman, D., Smith-Ryan, A. E., Kreider, R. B., Willoughby, D., Arciero, P. J., VanDusseldorp, T. A., Ormsbee, M. J., Wildman, R., Greenwood, M., Ziegenfuss, T. N., Aragon, A. A., & Antonio, J. (2017).
 International society of sports nutrition position stand: nutrient timing.
 Journal of the International Society of Sports Nutrition, 14, 33. https://doi.org/10.1186/s12970-017-0189-4